-Today, the INvisible Project has published a total of 17 issues (including this edition) and distributed an estimated 100,000 copies to patients, caregivers, and health care providers.
+Today, the INvisible Project has published a total of 19 issues (including this edition) and distributed an estimated 100,000 copies to patients, caregivers, and health care providers alike.

-Nearly 200 patients and their loved ones have been featured over the years.
+Over 200 patients and their loved ones have been featured through the years.
 In addition to individual stories, each issue includes roughly a dozen educational articles from experts on topics that matter most to patients with pain.

-“We have an online version as well, but we continue to believe in the power of a printed publication,” says Nicole.
+“We continue to believe in the power of a printed publication, even though we also have an online version,” says Nicole.
 “A magazine is an easy way to make sure people can access the project, return to it frequently for information and inspiration, and share it with others.”

 INvisible Project on the road

-Beyond print and online editions, the INvisible Project is also available as a traveling display in a few different sizes for those who wish to hold awareness events.
+Beyond print and online editions, the INvisible Project is also available as a traveling display.
 The photo displays are lightweight and easy to set up, but they have a huge impact at pain awareness events, disability expos, health fairs, medical conferences, and other public events.

 U.S. Pain Foundation has even taken the displays to state legislatures, using the opportunity to educate lawmakers as they consider legislation that affects the pain community.